Activision raises sales forecast on lockdown demand, new COD release hopes

-Oct 29 (Reuters) - Activision Blizzard Inc raised its annual adjusted sales forecast on Thursday, betting on strong sales for its upcoming videogame in the blockbuster “Call of Duty” franchise as demand from stay-at-home gamers continues to rise.
+(Reuters) - Activision Blizzard Inc ATVI.O raised its annual adjusted sales forecast on Thursday, betting on strong sales for its upcoming videogame in the blockbuster "Call of Duty" franchise as demand from stay-at-home gamers continues to rise.

+The company raised its full-year adjusted revenue forecast to $8.10 billion from $7.63 billion.
+Analysts had expected adjusted sales of $7.94 billion, according to IBES data from Refinitiv.

+Shares of the company, which fell 8% immediately after the results as some analysts viewed the improved forecast as conservative, pared most of the losses and were down marginally after the bell.

+“Activision has been typically conservative going into the next quarter.
+Many stocks are seeing automatic ‘sell the news’ on earnings reports good or bad ahead of elections.
+Activision caught in that too,” Elazar Advisors analyst Chaim Siegel said.

-“Call of Duty: Black Ops Cold War” is set to release on Nov.
-13, following the launch of Sony Corp’s PlayStation 5 and Microsoft’s Xbox Series X. The launch of new consoles has traditionally boosted videogame sales.
+Big-budget videogame makers are preparing to tap the demand surge from stay-at-home players as next-generation consoles enter the market this holiday season.
+Activision is releasing "Call of Duty: Black Ops Cold War" on Nov.
+13, closely following the launch of Sony Corp's 6758.T PlayStation 5 and Microsoft's MSFT.O Xbox Series X.

 Data from research firm NPD showed nearly $34 billion in videogame sales between January and September this year, up 21% compared to the same period a year earlier.